Tascurator/tascurator-documents/docs/docs/modeling.md

 TenantsWork refers to the set of tasks assigned(AssignedCategory) to each tenant.

-### Tenant IDs
+### Tenant ID

-The TenantsWork contains Tenants.
 The TenantsWork class has Tenant ID.
+TenantsWork will be created per Tenant.

 Constraints:

-- The TenantsWork cannot exist without any Tenants.
+- The TenantsWork must have only one TenantId.

 ### AssignedCategory